Cape Tribulation Accommodation

 Coast there are numerous pristine beaches that quite often you can have

 all to yourself, or share with just a few others.

 A very frequently asked question is; is it safe to swim at the beach?

-The answer is yes, outside box jelly fish season that runs from November
+The answer used to be yes, outside box jelly fish season that runs from

 attacks in Australia and you will find that nearly all attacks occurred

 either at night, to people that had been drinking, and in places like

 muddy rivers, mangroves, outback billabongs etc. The chances of a sober